 Gate at The Gyles, JHL initials, Pittenweem, Photo: © Charlotte Lorimer

-The skills and crafts observed and absorbed by the young Robert Lorimer at Kellie Castle built the foundations of his architecture.
+The skills and crafts observed and absorbed by the young Robert Lorimer at Kellie Castle became the foundation of his career as an architect.
 In his Lecture on William Morris (1897), he said that “the only real way to approach design was through a thorough knowledge and appreciation of the material in which your design was to carried out.”
-The importance of craftsmanship was emphasised by his apprenticeship with George Bodley in London.
+The importance of craftsmanship had also been emphasised by George Bodley, the architect who first Robert on as an apprentice.

 From Hew Wardrop, the teacher Robert came to name his own son Hew after, Robert learned three things: “the 1st is proportion, the 2nd - is proportion & and the 3rd - is - proportion.”
 The sloping towers of Ardkinglas curve with the Argyllshire hills behind, reflected in the ripples of Loch Fyne.
 Christopher Hussey, Robert’s first biographer, wrote that it was raised from the three key factors Robert relied upon: beautiful materials, an intricate and well-organised plan and a romantic setting.
-A pier had to be built on the Loch before any work could begin.
 Together with his circle of friends, craftsmen and designers, Robert completed the mansion house for Sir Andrew Noble in an astonishing twenty-one months.

 “The wife was with me at Ardkinglas over last week end…Vi motored to church with Miss N. and I wandered around, and I tell you I had a lump in my throat, as if I was saying goodbye to a child.
 I made a tour - the power house, the dam, the water works, then down the hill again to the home farm, the garage, the kennels, the pier, the gardens.
 All done and finished up.
 Never in my life have I enjoyed a job like that, it all went with such a swing.
 I managed to make everyone keen.”